x186k/deadsfu/notes/design-diary.md

 - I feel high-performance independent-graph-RX is an important and differentiating feature
 - While switching and independent-graph-RX can be done using mutexs, I feel better about a channel-based approach.

+## 1/8/2022 Switching decisions: ingress fan out uses chans or RingBuffs

+## 1/8/2022 Switching decisions: TxTrack aquisition uses Mutexes

+## 1/8/2022 Switch from one Gopreplay to another Gopreplay

+- subGr gets request
+- subGr sends single msg to broker closing/removing/adding-new
+- Using this method/manner the elementary stream consistency is maintained.
+- subGr may need to check time-of-last-keyframe and reject the switch or delay it for devices sensitive to too many keyframes (ipad/iphone)